Pachycereus marginatus f. cristatus

 How to Grow and Care

-These extraordinarily low-maintenance plants can grow untouched for decades, so there is not a lot you need to worry about.
+These extraordinarily low-maintenance plants can grow untouched for decades, so there is not much you need to worry about.
 However, they must receive adequate sun and heat and be careful around their spines.
-If grown in containers, make sure that they are being repotted and their soil isn't too moist.
-Other than that, these plants are about as simple and hands-off as it gets.
+If grown in containers, ensure they are being repotted, and their soil isn't too moist.
+Other than that, these plants are about as simple and hands-off as possible.

 Like most cacti and succulents, these plants propagate by cuttings.
 Sever a branch and replant in well-drained soil.
 Make sure to stand the cactus up in an empty container to let its ends heal off before you replant it.
 This will keep its stems shaped right, and cacti with dried ends form roots more easily after planting.